aryanj2003/Neural_Foundry_Tech_Test/README.md

 The application operates in the following manner:

-1. Speech to Text: Utilizes the `speech_recognition` library to convert spoken language into text.
+1. **Speech to Text**: Utilizes the `speech_recognition` library to convert spoken language into text.
 The application listens for a single phrase or command and processes it into text.
+2. **Audio Processing**: Converts raw audio data to MP3 using pydub, preparing it for transcription.
-2. Generate Action Statements: Converts the recognized text into a JSON formatted action statement.
+3. **Generate Action Statements**: Converts the recognized text into a JSON formatted action statement.
 For example, the command "move forward" is converted to `{"direction": "linear", "quantity": 1}`.
+4. **Custom Model Training**: Uses the `gradientai library` to fine-tune models based on specific command variations.

 ### Code Structure